 I don’t want to go on and on and on about my weekend…but I will, a little bit.
 It was just perfect.
 And kind of surreal.
 I mean…I was in Marlborough drinking sauvignon blanc.
 If you’d told me five years ago that I’d be doing that, I never would have believed you.
 Me?
-In New Zealand?
-With a BOYFRIEND?
+Living in New Zealand?
+With a BOYFRIEND?!

-But there I was.
-It was awesome.
+But there I was and it was awesome.
 And I got such a kick out of the fact that the vineyards there have sheep moseying about eating the grass.
-“Free lawncare”, as Tom said.
+“Free lawn care”, as Tom said.
 I really love sheep.
 They’re so roly poly and nervous and they make me laugh when they run…or try to.
-They especially don’t like it when you slow down the car and baaah at them through the window.
+They especially don’t like it when you slow down the car and “baaah” at them through the window.
 They get terrified and bump into each other trying to run away.
 It’s quite funny.

 So I slept with the bathroom light on all night…because that’s how you keep murderous clowns away.